Sharesale

 Is it necessary to pay for a reel?
 Select a reputable firm.

 This may appear to be an obvious concept.
-However, you would be shocked at how many overpriced, low-quality Video Reel producers are.
+However, you would be shocked at how many overpriced, low-quality Video Reel are.
 Always seek advice from your peers and get a second opinion on the company’s samples through their website and social media accounts.
 If you know anybody who has worked with a specific firm, look at their Video Reel to see what parts they like.
 Inquire about how they felt working with the firm they employed.
-Not only is it important that your Video Reel looks good, but you should also feel comfortable with the team or director who is filming it.
+Not only is it important that your Video Reel looks good, but you should also feel comfortable with the team or who is filming it.
 Some professionals see making Video Reels as beneath them, while others take pride in the experience.

 Picking an appropriate scene is important.